 Furyworks Productions is a small graphic arts studio in Western Loudoun County specializing in illustration, design, and writing.

 The studio name is based on the archaic definition of the word fury: the frenzy of being inspired.
 The words Fury and Works were combined to communicate that the energy of inspiration fuels good works.

 PHOTOS BY LIZ WEAVER

-I found my way into the world of graphic arts at my hometown’s local newspaper, the Fauquier Times-Democrat, in Warrenton, Virginia, creating print advertising, illustrations and cover designs from concept to print.
-At American Management Systems in Fairfax and KSA Communications in Arlington I furthered my experience in design, illustration and project management.
+I found my way into the world of graphic arts at my hometown’s local newspaper, the Fauquier Times-Democrat, in Warrenton, Virginia, creating print advertising, illustrations, and cover designs from concept to print.
+At American Management Systems in Fairfax and KSA Communications in Arlington, I furthered my experience in design, illustration, and project management.

-Furyworks was established over 18 years ago as a freelance business, mostly providing pro-bono work for people, causes and organizations that inspire me.
-A couple of articles by ethical ad man Jelly Helm – Four for the Future (Creativity, November 1998), and Saving Advertising, (Emigre, 2000) – ignited my conviction that the art of advertising and the act of making a positive difference in the world do not have to be mutually exclusive.
+Furyworks was established over 18 years ago as a freelance business, mostly providing pro-bono work for people, causes, and organizations that inspire me.
+A couple of articles by ethical ad man Jelly Helm – Four for the Future (Creativity, November 1998), and Saving Advertising, (Emigre, 2000) – ignited my conviction that the art of advertising and the act of making a positive difference in the world does not have to be mutually exclusive.
 Furyworks Productions became a full-time endeavor in 2004.

-After earning my BA at George Mason University with a degree in art history, I continued studies in programs at the Rhode Island School of Design and the Corcoran School of Art.
+After earning my BA at George Mason University with a degree in art history, I continued my studies in programs at the Rhode Island School of Design and the Corcoran School of Art.